Enema of the State: Technical

 From a technical perspective, Enema of the State sounds glossier than other pop-punk albums of its era.
 As the album was recorded on analog tape, the trio put enormous trust into Finn to give the record the polished pop sound they wanted, recalled DeLonge in 2012.
-DeLonge recorded the album on Fender Stratocaster, with his tone achieved through a Mesa/Boogie Triple Rectifier amplifier.
-In a September 1999 Guitar Player article, DeLonge outlined his intentions: "I'm the kind of guitarist that wants the biggest, fattest, loudest, sound he can get."
 Barker used 12 different snare drums on the album, rented from Orange County Drum and Percussion (OCDP).
 Finn disliked Barker's tendency to tune up his snares, which he felt sounded like popcorn, so Barker for the most part tuned them down during recording for a bigger, tougher sound.
 Mike Fasano, of OCDP, sat in for Barker during the tuning period, due to his dislike of Finn's meticulous microphone placement process.
 Barker recorded the majority of his drum tracks in eight hours, without headphones.
 While later Blink records were recorded with a click track to ensure timing, Enema was recorded live.
 Finn was impressed—he had been matching the songs to a click in the control room, but found Barker stayed on meter reliably well.
 Barker kept attempting to tease Finn by sneaking in vibraslaps, which Finn hated.

 All of the vocals were recorded with Blue's Bottle condenser tube microphone, which Finn recommended.
 DeLonge focused on clean and correct vocal takes, trying to sing as best he could.
 He later felt it was to the record's detriment, as he felt the performances were too processed instead of authentic.
+DeLonge recorded the album on Fender Stratocaster, with his tone achieved through a Mesa/Boogie Triple Rectifier amplifier.
+In a September 1999 Guitar Player article, DeLonge outlined his intentions: "I'm the kind of guitarist that wants the biggest, fattest, loudest, sound he can get."
+While mostly recorded in an analog domain, the album employs some digital processing—for example, on "Don't Leave Me", a guitar swell before the second chorus is produced by reversing the delayed guitar that precedes it.
 For bass guitar tracks, Hoppus has said that he used Fender Precision and Jazz Basses, as well as a Music Man StingRay (the latter of which he was accustomed to at the time).
 He eventually gravitated towards the Fender basses, as he and Finn agreed that they sat in the mix better.
 Hoppus later said in 2021 that he preferred the Fender basses and felt that the StingRay sounded too "clanky".

 For Tom Lord-Alge, the main mixing engineer on the album, the band had one goal: "Make it sound as aggressive as possible."
 Lord-Alge's mixes were completed at his space, South Beach Studios, located in Miami, Florida.
 Some of the drum sounds were triggered by Lord-Alge during the mixdown process.
 Lastly, the album was mastered by Brian Gardner at Bernie Grundman Mastering in Hollywood.
 With a runtime of 35 minutes and 17 seconds, Enema of the State is Blink-182's shortest album to date.